yakushechkin/tldr-summarization/code/PacSum/readme.md

 1. **[convertscitldr.py](/PacSum/convertscitldr.py)** :

 The raw SciTLDR data is in JSONL format, while the PacSum can only work with H5DF data.
-The data schema is also different and we should take this into account.
+The data schema is also different and you should take this into account.
 This script is for SciTLDR conversion with the required schema and format.

 Example of use:
 ```bash